Persevering-Traveller/quick-shooter/README.md

-# quick-shooter
+# Project Details
-A quick time-killing shoot'em up made with Javascript and PixiJS
+An easy and quick to play horizontal shoot'em up (SHMUP) to help learn Javascript and using PixiJS.